estanqueiroa/awscode/cloudformation/apigw-vpclink/README.md

 ## Testing

 To test the deployment, use the curl command provided in the `CURLtest` output.
 This should return a simple HTML page served by the private EC2 instance.

+## Deploy your API

+**Important:** You must redeploy your REST API each time you change its resource policy.

+- In the Resources pane of your REST API, Choose Deploy API.
+- For Deployment stage, choose `prod`.
+- Choose Deploy.

 ## Security Note